ykankaya/bitcoin-wallet/README.md

 # bitcoin-wallet
-Very simple but effective bitcoin wallet
+Very simple but effective bitcoin wallet (for windows users)
 * Open source.
 * Highly secured.
 * Work from your private computer (contain setup files)
 * Does not save any private data.
-* Use only to transfer bitcoin from one address to another (Transmit the transaction to the blockchain network)
+* Use only to transfer bitcoins from one address to another (Transmit the transaction to the blockchain network)
 * Contain bitcoin address key generator.
 * Support many address transfer.